-While you can’t predict the twists and turns that every soccer game brings, the team can and should run through patterns of play at a slow pace to start and then eventually at a game like pace to simulate live playing conditions.
+Creating soccer passing patterns: While you can’t predict the twists and turns that every soccer game brings, the team can and should run through patterns of play at a slow pace to start and then eventually at a game like pace to simulate live playing conditions.

 Essentially, it’s like setting up a dress rehearsal—except that instead of wearing the team uniforms, you wear the mentality and the effort you hope to create during the actual game as you walk through a series of passing movements.
 Through these soccer passing patterns you’ll learn to read the game better.

-The idea with soccer practice patterns is to walk through the runs and movements all the players, at each position on the soccer field, will experience during a game.
+The idea with soccer passing patterns is to walk through the runs and movements all the players, at each position on the soccer field, will experience during a game.
 After you’ve walked through the passes and movements you pick up the pace to a jog, and then at a real game like pace.
 After that, you can add in passive defenders and eventually just go right into a full field scrimmage.

 Walk through all the combinations in soccer, from give and goes, to dribble exchanges, to overlaps, to long switches, to the third man running through the middle, dummy plays (let the ball run through to the player behind), angled runs behind the defense, and so on.
 Walk through them until they are perfect and do them at a faster pace and slowly add in defenders.